lavanyaapreja/GtiDemo/README.md

 # GtiDemo
-Hi This is my First Github repository. <br> Author-Lavanya Apreja
+Hi This is my First Github repository. <br> Author-Lavanya (sister of Nitin Apreja)